cyberbotics/webots-doc/reference/motor.md

 - The `acceleration` field defines the default acceleration of the P-controller.
 It is expressed in *meter per second squared* (m/s²) for linear motors and in *meter per radian squared* (rad/s²) for rotational motors.
 A value of -1 (infinite) means that the acceleration is not limited by the P-controller.
+Given that the `acceleration` value only specifies the maximum `acceleration` that can be achieved by the motor, other negative values than -1 are not supported.
 The acceleration can be changed at run-time with the `wb_motor_set_acceleration` function.

 - The `consumptionFactor` field defines how much energy is consumed by the motor if battery simulation is enabled in the ancestor [Robot](robot.md) node.